RandomRobinnnn/DoubleJump/README.md

 # Minecraft Code Requests
 Welcome!
-This repository contains some code for Spigot/PaperSpigot that has been requested by others.
+This repository contains some code for Spigot/PaperSpigot that has been requested.

 # Disclaimer